 Tests on electric cables enable to verify characteristics such as their functionality and safety and, more precisely, the elimination of electrical hazards and their fire resistance.

-Tests on cables for the transmission of electrical energy, domestic applications, signal cables for the transmission of data, etc. verify that they meet the requirements established on national, European and international standards on electric cables.
+Tests on cables for the transmission of electrical energy, domestic applications, signal cables for the transmission of data, etc. verify that they meet the requirements established on national (UNE), European (EN) and international (IEC, ISO) standards on electric cables.

 The tests that ceis carries out on electric cables are: